Albert Battel

 Albert Battel (/de/; 21 January 1891 – 17 March 1952) was a German Army lieutenant, lawyer and notary recognized for his resistance during World War II to the Nazi plans for the 1942 liquidation of the Przemyśl Jewish ghetto.
 He was posthumously recognized as Righteous Among the Nations in 1981.

 Early life

 Battel was born in Klein-Pramsen (Prężynka), next to Neustadt (Prudnik), Prussian Silesia in 1891.
-After serving in the Imperial German Army in World War I, earning an iron cross on the way, he studied economics and jurisprudence at the University of Munich and Breslau (Wrocław).
+After serving in the Imperial German Army in World War I, earning an iron cross on the way, he studied economics and jurisprudence at the Ludwig-Maximilians-Universität München and the University of Breslau (Wrocław).
 He then worked as a lawyer and notary in the interwar years.
 In the 1930s, he joined the Nazi Party.

 During the War

 Battel was drawn for the Wehrmacht in 1942 as a reserve officer.

-Albert Battel's Actions in 1942: The Przemyśl Ghetto Incident
+Przemyśl Ghetto incident

-In 1942, Jewish ghettos throughout Poland were being rapidly liquidated, and their inhabitants deported to concentration camps.
-Therefore, when SS units sealed off the Przemyśl Ghetto on July 15, 1942, Lieutenant Albert Battel, a reserve officer and the local Wehrmacht military commander's adjutant, was aware of the impending fate of its residents.
+In 1942, Jewish ghettos throughout Poland were being rapidly liquidated, and their inhabitants deported to death camps.
+Therefore, when Schutzstaffel (SS) units sealed off the Przemyśl Ghetto on July 15, 1942, Lieutenant Albert Battel, a reserve officer and the local Wehrmacht military commander's adjutant, was aware of the impending fate of its residents.

 A number of Jews managed to escape the sealed ghetto and sought help from Battel.
 Battel successfully convinced his superior, Major Max Liedtke, the military commandant, that at least the Jews employed in essential war production industries should be spared.

 On July 26, 1942, Battel provided protection for approximately 90 Jewish workers by sheltering them directly in the courtyard of the military headquarters.

 Subsequently, upon Liedtke's instruction, soldiers from the military headquarters blocked the sole bridge leading into the ghetto.
 When a column of SS vehicles approached the bridge around noon on July 26, the Wehrmacht units halted them.
 Faced with the SS's persistence, the Wehrmacht threatened to open fire if the SS proceeded, forcing the column to stand down.

 Meanwhile, Battel, using covered army trucks, drove into the ghetto.
 There, he again encountered resistance from SS officers who refused to let anyone leave.
 Battel openly threatened to call in a platoon of Wehrmacht soldiers and force his way through.
 Only then were the gates opened.

 Performing five round trips, Albert Battel evacuated an additional approximately 100 workers along with their families from the ghetto.
 The total number of rescued individuals, estimated to be around 500, were placed in military barracks under the protection of the military headquarters.

 The remaining Jews in the Przemyśl Ghetto were subsequently deported by the SS and perished in the Bełżec extermination camp.